 “The client-therapist relationship is crucial, and as with any other meaningful relationship in life, a certain degree of connection or what we might call ‘chemistry’ is critical to positive movement.
 This is true whether the client is 5 years old, or 45.
 I view my role in the therapy room primarily as ‘facilitator’ rather than ‘expert.’
 You’re the expert on your own life, after all.
 But sometimes in the thick of things, one loses perspective and needs an objective observer to point out something missed or suggest a new way of doing things.
-I’ve been there myself at times, and have worked with therapists as a client in the past, so I know what it’s like to sit in the client chair, so to speak.
+I’ve been there myself at times, and have worked with therapists as a client, so I know what it’s like to sit in the client chair, so to speak.
 I also have children of my own, so I understand firsthand the joys and challenges of parenting and the tensions that come up in juggling multiple adult roles.
 These experiences have deepened my empathy for the struggles of other individuals and families, and provided me valuable insight in supporting and empowering others.”

 Masters in Social Work, UNC-Chapel Hill, 2007